Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 psuedonymised or anonymised whenever possible.

-* Transient data (e.g. that used for real time monitoring and threat analysis which might be held only memory) is OUGHT be retained for the shorted period deemed operationally feasible.
+* Transient data (e.g. that used for real time monitoring and threat analysis which might be held only memory) OUGHT be retained for the shorted period deemed operationally feasible.
-* Retention of DNS traffic logs OUGHT be only that required to sustain operation of the service and, to the extent that such exists, meet regulatory requirements.
+* Retention of DNS traffic logs OUGHT to be only that required to sustain operation of the service and, to the extent that such exists, meet regulatory requirements.
-* DNS privacy services OUGHT not track users except for the particular purpose of detecting and remedying technically malicious (e.g. DoS) or anomalous use of the service
+* DNS privacy services OUGHT not track users except for the particular purpose of detecting and remedying technically malicious (e.g. DoS) or anomalous use of the service.
-* Operators OUGHT not provide data to third-parties without explicit consent from users (we take the stance here that simply using the resolution service itself does not constitute consent).
 * Data access OUGHT be minimised to only those personal who require access to perform operational duties.

-TODO: Data for research vs operations... how to still motivate operators to share anonymised data?

-## Psuedonymisation and anonymisation methods
+## IP Address Psuedonymisation and anonymisation methods

 There is active discussion in the space of effective psuedonymisation of personal data in DNS query logs.
 To-date this has focussed on